-So let’s thank the skyline for the wonderful world of online grocery shopping and delivery!
-You can get everything you need (and yes, we do mean everything) from the comfort of your couch with little more than the entering of your card details.
-We’ve rounded up the best ways to get your food and groceries delivered in London, who between them sell a vast array of items.
+We should all be extra thankful for the wonderful world of online grocery shopping and delivery!
+You can get everything you need (and yes, we mean literally everything) from the safety of your sofa, with little more than a few taps of your thumbs.
+We’ve rounded up the best ways to get your food and groceries delivered in London.
+Between this lot sell a seriously vast array of items.
 Don't believe us?
 How about a 30-year-old bottle of balsamic vinegar for £55 (yeah that’s a thing), or a single can of KA Fizzy Fruit Punch just because.
 Plus, some of the places we’ve picked out will all offer food and grocery delivery from within an hour of ordering.
 How’s that for capital service?

 RECOMMENDED: London’s best markets